Mahmoud-Ali-FCIS/Portfolio-Mahmoud-Ali/content/home/experience.md

     description: |2-
         Responsibilities include:
         * FA4.0 (Failure Analysis 4.0) develop a complete pipeline for failure diagnostic of electronic devices.
-        * Generate dataset of synthetic A scanning electron microscope (SEM) images, with ground truth having a realistic geometry, associated with the experimental contexts of the project.
+        * Generate dataset of synthetic A scanning electron microscope (SEM) images.
         * Comparison of the quality of the simulation methods (Monte-Carlo method and Deep Learning based methods).
         * Denoising the scanning electron microscopy images using different filters (NLM, Bilateral, Total variation (TV), BM3D).